retaildevcrews/ngsa/IaC/BareMetal/README.md

 # Setup k8s IaaS

-> This will setup a single node k8s cluster
+> This will setup a single node k8s cluster for development

 ## Create IMDb Cosmos DB